AleksTeresh/tree-classifications/README.md

 {112, 122} is O(1)-time solvable: each node simply tells one of its children "you will be 1" and the other one "you will be 2".
 Since {112, 122} is O(1)-time solvable then any problems that are relaxations of it are O(1)-time solvable too.
 Thus, {112, 212, 122} and {121, 112, 212, 122} were classified as O(1) solvable too.

+### 3 labels

+In total: 42198 problems

+Solvable in constant time: 39538

+Unsolvable: 1

+TBD: 2659

 ## Scripts

 Running the following command: